Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---

-**The Samizo-AITL Portal** is a comprehensive learning platform created by Shinichi Samizo,
+The **Samizo-AITL Portal** is an integrated educational platform created by **Shinichi Samizo**,
-aimed at providing a **structured understanding of semiconductor device technology**—
+designed to provide a **structured and realistic understanding of semiconductor device technology**.
-from physical structures and materials to device physics, compact models, circuits, reliability, and manufacturing ecosystems.

-This portal is built around three core repositories:

-- **Edusemi-v4x — foundational framework**
-- **SemiDevKit — physical modeling & implementation**
-- **Edusemi-Plus — extended semiconductor domains**

-AITL (AI × Control × LLM) serves as the **Applied Layer**,
-leveraging these semiconductor foundations to create intelligent dynamic systems.
+The primary focus of this portal is **semiconductor devices themselves**—
+their physical structures, operating principles, manufacturing processes, compact models,
+circuit integration, reliability, and industrial ecosystems.

+AI, control theory, and LLM-related topics are treated as **secondary, applied concepts**,
+introduced only where they help organize design thinking or extend existing engineering workflows.

 ---

 # 🧩 Main Core (Foundational Repositories)
-The central components of Samizo-AITL.
-They form a complete conceptual map of semiconductor device technology.
+The core repositories form a **complete conceptual map of semiconductor device technology**,
+from physics to manufacturing and system-level constraints.

 ---

 ## 1️⃣ Edusemi-v4x
-A **systematic and comprehensive curriculum** covering semiconductor processes, devices, PDKs, circuit basics, and
+A **systematic curriculum** covering semiconductor devices and processes, including:

-SystemDK-based physical analyses including **thermal, stress, SI/PI, and EMI constraints**.
+- Device structures and operating physics
+- Process integration flows
+- Compact models and PDK concepts
+- Circuit-level fundamentals
+- SystemDK-based physical constraints
+  (thermal, stress, SI/PI, EMI)

+This repository serves as the **primary backbone** of the portal.

 [![Site](https://img.shields.io/badge/View-Site-brightgreen?logo=github)](https://samizo-aitl.github.io/Edusemi-v4x/)
 [![Repo](https://img.shields.io/badge/View-Repo-blue?logo=github)](https://github.com/Samizo-AITL/Edusemi-v4x)